Here’s How to Decipher Egg Labels and Know the Best Eggs to Buy

 - Cage-free: Some producers boast their eggs are “cage-free.”
 This label simply means that the chickens aren’t actually in cages, but they could still be packed wing-to-beak in confined quarters with no access to the outside.

 - Free-range: Eggs labeled free-range mean the chickens must have access to the outdoors a minimum of six hours per day and have two square feet of space per bird.
 Outdoors, however, could mean anything from an open field to a patch of dirt, depending on the farm.
+Knowing your farmer can give you a better idea of how the hens were raised.

 - Pasture-raised: Eggs labeled pasture-raised have passed Humane Farm Animal Care (HFAC) certification, which guarantees that the chickens have been raised on a vegetation-covered pasture with 108 square feet per chicken for a minimum of six hours per day.
 The chickens are fed only grains without animal byproducts and are free to naturally consume the seeds and insects that boost their flavor and nutrition.
 Pasture-raised eggs can have up to six times as much vitamin D, less cholesterol and more vitamin A, omega-3, vitamin E and beta-carotene.
 Of course, all those benefits come with a hefty price tag.
-But if you’re making recipes like Caesar salad or hollandaise sauce that contain raw eggs, pasture-raised eggs are a good choice.
+But if you’re making recipes like hollandaise sauce that contain raw eggs, pasture-raised eggs are a good choice.

 Other Egg Labels to Consider